House-hunting in France: How to find a place to live

 - CAF: depending on your living arrangements, you may be eligible for financial assistance from the Caisse des allocations familiales (CAF)

 Renting a room as part of a homestay is also a popular option for many people coming to live in France, especially for those who are staying for a few months.
-This can be a great way of getting to know French people and practicing a bit!
+This can be a great way of getting to know French people and practising a bit!
 A homestay can also provide you with that all-important justificatif de domicile: a letter that states you are living at the address, known as an attestation d'hébergement.
 However, keep in mind that you will be living in somebody else's home, and must follow their rules.

 There are a few French websites that list rooms to rent, also known as chambres à louer or to louer une chambre chez l’habitant called Roomlala (spare rooms and flatshares) and Cohebergement.com.
-You may be able to find announcements for homestays at French language schools (Alliance Francaise, etc).
+You may be able to find announcements for homestays at French-language schools (Alliance Francaise, etc).

-Another homestay option is to look for inter-generational living arrangements, in which elderly people rent a room in their home to students for very low rent in return for some help around the house (the level of responsability can range, but can include tasks like sharing dinner responsibilities, doing the grocery shopping, housework, etc).
+Another homestay option is to look for inter-generational living arrangements, in which elderly people rent a room in their home to students for very low rent in return for some help around the house (the level of responsibility can range, but can include tasks like sharing dinner responsibilities, doing the grocery shopping, housework, etc).
 There are many associations that organize these programs, and the best way to find one is to search logement intergénérationnel + the city you are moving to.

 Unfortunately, the journey to settling in France is not quite over once you've found somewhere to live (though you can relax slightly now you've got the hardest bit out of the way).
 Once you've found a place to live in France, you will need to: